 Ideally, you should start your bedtime rituals during the slow kapha hours of 6 to 10 in the evening and head for bed before 10 pm, which is when the fiery pitta time begins.

 Although eight hours has long been considered the ideal length for a night's sleep, it's not just the number of hours you sleep that matters, but the time of day you go to sleep as well.
+Your sleep position is also important.
 Our bodies naturally want to arise around 5 am, since humans started their day around daybreak before the advent of modern technology.
 So, if you go to bed at midnight and wake up at 8 am (a lazy kapha hour) you'll probably feel groggy even though you've had the recommended eight hours of sleep.
 But if you hit the pillow before 10 pm and arise before 6 am (during lively vata time), you are likely to feel refreshed and ready to go.

 The next step is to create some space between your busy day and sleep time.
 You can't just work until 9pm at night, and then stick your head on the pillow and fall asleep.
 So turn off the television, computer and radio.
 Cut down on or eliminate evening classes and exercise that leaves you feeling cramped up.
 When you come home, honour this transition by playing relaxing music, lighting candles or putting on your favourite pajamas.
 Think of the yoga precept of pratyahara: Withdraw your senses in order to turn inward.